-- Are there folks at your previous company who can provide positive references?
+- Are there folks who can provide positive references on your work?

-If all of those are true, then I don’t know anyone who regrets taking a sabbatical.
+If all of those are true, I don’t know anyone who regrets taking a sabbatical.
 However, bear in mind that it’s only the folks who took six-month-plus sabbaticals who felt reborn by the experience.
 Folks taking shorter stints have appreciated them but often come back only partially restored.
 If you do take a sabbatical, I highly recommend flushing out your experiences into writing.
 Even if you don't share what you've written, it'll help process the experiences.

 Taking the plunge

-If you’re almost at the Staff promotion in your current company, there is absolutely another company out there who will give you the Staff title.
+If you’re almost at the Staff promotion in your current company, there is absolutely another company out there that will give you the Staff title.
 Whether or not you’ll enjoy working there or be supported after getting there, that’s a lot harder to predetermine.
-If your internal reputation is damaged or if you’ve been repeatedly on the cusp of promotion but victim to a moving criteria line, then you should seriously consider switching roles if the title is important to you -- at some point you have to hear what your current company is telling you.
+If your internal reputation is damaged or if you’ve been repeatedly on the cusp of promotion but a victim to a moving criteria line, then you should seriously consider switching roles if the title is important to you.
+At some point, you have to hear what your current company is telling you.

 Conversely, if you’re happy in your current role outside of the title, consider if you can be more intentional about pursuing your promotion rather than leaving.
 Many folks hit a rut in their promotion path to Staff-plus, and using techniques like the promotion packet can help you get unstuck.
-If you’ve used all the approaches, taken your self-development seriously, and still can’t get there -- it’s probably time to change.
+If you’ve used all the approaches, taken your self-development seriously, and still can’t get there--it’s probably time to leave.

 That said, it’s easy to overthink these things.
 Few folks tell their decade-past story of staying at or leaving some job.